For reviewers

 - The discussion is meant to interpret the results and should contain essential findings, critical discussion, limitations, relevance and conclusions.

 - Images and tables should reflect the presented findings and results.
 Be aware that the image quality in the reviewer PDF is possibly lower than the actual quality of the image that authors provided.
+Links to all full, high-resolution figures can be found in the upper right-hand corner of the respective pages in the PDF.

 Consult this document with suggestions for structuring your reviewer comments: